Serj-Aleks/LocalTiddlyServer/README.md

 There is a suspicion that this may be confusing.

-I will use ten bots and describe the results for each one separately in retrospect, but before posting the code as in the blog, I will describe the interaction process for each bot separately in the wiki.
+I will use ten bots and describe the results for each one separately in retrospect, but before posting the code as in the blog, I will describe the interaction process for each bot separately in the [wiki](https://github.com/Serj-Aleks/LocalTiddlyServer/wiki/LocalTiddlyServer-%D1%81-%D0%B4%D0%B5%D1%81%D1%8F%D1%82%D1%8C%D1%8E-%D0%B1%D0%BE%D1%82%D0%B0%D0%BC%D0%B8)
+.
 The wiki is in Russian, because it is easier for me, so that the process goes faster.
 If suddenly someone is really interested, it is not a problem to translate now.